 We work closely with the National Careers Service which provides careers advice and information on a range of jobs, training courses and funding.

 Because many of our students are adults we recognize that some of them may not have studied for some time.
 Some students may therefore be worried about joining a college course or be unsure about which subjects to choose.

 We, therefore, provide a number of courses specifically designed to give help and encouragement while at the same time teaching the required skills.

-Contact Student Services for advice on how to make the most of any financial support available, such as the Student Bursary 16-19 year old and 19+ which can assist you with childcare, travel, book/equipment costs or course fees and the 24+ loan.
+Contact Student Services for advice on how to make the most of any financial support available, such as the Student Financial Support 16-19 year old and 19+ which can assist you with childcare, travel, book/equipment costs or course fees and the 24+ loan.

 For helpful and friendly advice, you can also contact Student Services on: